Cobblestone: Use today

+With the advent of asphalt and concrete in the 20th century, the use of cobblestones declined.
+These newer materials were cheaper and easier to install, leading to the replacement of many cobblestone streets.
+However, cobblestone streets have been preserved in many historic districts around the world, valued for their historical significance and aesthetic charm.
 In recent decades, cobblestones have become a popular material for paving newly pedestrianised streets in Europe.
 In this case, the noisy nature of the surface is an advantage as pedestrians can hear approaching vehicles.
 The visual cues of the cobblestones also clarify that the area is more than just a normal street.
-The use of cobblestones/setts is also considered to be a more "upmarket" roadway solution, having been described as "unique and artistic" compared to the normal asphalt road environment.
+The use of cobblestones and setts is also considered to be a more "upmarket" roadway solution, having been described as "unique and artistic" compared to the normal asphalt road environment.